jakewright/drawbridge/README.md

 Drawbridge is a lightweight API gateway written in Go.

+- No datastore needed - APIs are defined by a yaml config file.

 ## Configuration

 Drawbridge acts as a reverse proxy for one or more APIs.